jacqueline-rivera/customer-churn/README.md

 </p>
 <!--![cm](https://user-images.githubusercontent.com/71897317/129423003-7e2f6aa0-ded4-4cb8-a58d-417dc764525e.png)-->

 The accuracy on the test set is 82.32% and the f1 score is 81.27%.
-We see that that the true label 1, or 'Yes', was incorrectly predicted as 0, or 'No', 103 times.
-We also see that the true label 0 was incorrectly predicted as 1 144 times.
+In the confusion matrix above, we see that that the true label '1', or 'Yes', was incorrectly predicted as '0', or 'No', 103 times.
+We also see that the true label '0' was incorrectly predicted as '1' 144 times.

 **Overall, Random Forest Classifier with data that was oversampled and undersampled performed the best with an f1-score of 81% and accuracy of 82%.**